tarikulpapon/cs436-636/README.md

 # How to Run
 Make sure node is installed.
-Go inside a directory and run `npm install` and then `npm start`
+Go inside a directory and you will find a readme with instructions.